List all targets

 Since help involves targets and target-metadata, it's also a special case of reflection, which you can read more about in the standard-library docs.

-Heavy lifting for parsing Makefile metadata comes from a dockerized version of the pynchon tool, which can parse help as well as more structural details like target-prerequisites / DAGs.
+Heavy lifting for parsing metadata comes from a dockerized version of the mk.parse tool1 which extracts and displays docstrings, as well as other details like target-prerequisites.

 $ ./compose.mk mk.parse/compose.mk